BioHPC/BCB5200S20/docs/homework/hw2.md

     - Use fasterq-dump that was mentioned at [Lec12](https://biohpc.github.io/BCB5250S20/lectures/BCB5250_Lec12.pdf)
     - I recommend you to download and install [NCBI SRA Toolkit](https://github.com/ncbi/sra-tools) by yourself, but you can try to add below directory into your .bashrc on hopper machine.
       - /public/ahnt/courses/bcb5250/rna_seq_lab/software/sratoolkit.2.10.5-centos_linux64/bin
+    - There are 4 samples (SRR1066657 - SRR1066660)
+    - Simply, you can download a sample as $ fasterq-dump SRR1066659
+    - This is not a part of homework, but Consider how to download many files.
+At the bottom, there is "SRA Run Selector" button to list and select runs to be downloaded.
+Then, you can make your own simple script to loop the sample run IDs.
 2. Quality Contol (FASTQC, MultiQC, Trimmomatic)
   - Check the quality of one data (SRR1066657) file using FASTQC.
   - If Per base sequence quality is passed (green checked mark), do not trim and filter all data samples.